Darren Waller: New York Giants

-2023

-On March 15, 2023, Waller was traded to the New York Giants for a third-round pick.
+On March 15, 2023, Waller was traded to the New York Giants for a compensatory 2023 third-round pick that had been traded from the Kansas City Chiefs for Kadarius Toney.
+He suffered a hamstring injury in Week 8 and was placed on injured reserve on November 4, 2023.
+He was reactivated on December 17.

+On June 9, 2024, Waller announced his retirement from football and did not play for the 2024 season.

+Miami Dolphins

+On July 1, 2025, the New York Giants traded Waller along with a 2027 seventh-round pick to the Miami Dolphins in exchange for a 2026 sixth-round pick following his decision to come out of retirement.
+Waller's first game after coming out of retirement came in Week 4 against the New York Jets; he had two touchdowns during the game.
+Waller was placed on injured reserve on October 22, due to a pectoral injury suffered in Week 7 against the Cleveland Browns.

 Personal life

 Waller began abusing oxycodone at 15 years old and drinking alcohol at 16 years old.
 His oxycodone addiction escalated to the point that he was eventually spending $100 per day on pills.
 Later in life, he began using "a lot of" cocaine.
 On August 11, 2017, in Maryland, he overdosed on pills while sitting in his parked Jeep.
 After spending 34 days in a substance abuse rehabilitation program in Camden, Maine, he took a job stocking shelves at a Sprouts Farmers Market.

 Waller founded the Darren Waller Foundation in 2020 to "equip youth to avoid and overcome addiction to drugs and alcohol and support youth and their families during their recovery and treatment journey."

 On March 4, 2023, Waller married Las Vegas Aces point guard Kelsey Plum.
+Waller and Plum divorced in 2024.

+In 2024, Waller released an original song, "Who Knew".